Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Essence of Complimentarity.md

 # The Essence of Complimentarity
 [[Hypothesis]] [[Logic]]

-Complementarity represents a pair of operators.
+Complementarity autonyms represent a pair of symetri operators.
-Such operators can be symmetrical or asymetrical.
+These can be symmetrical or asymetrical.

 **Symetric examples**
 Subjective | Objective